Ures: Climate

 The average maximum monthly temperature is 31.8 C in the month of July, the average minimum monthly temperature is 15.2 C in the month of January, and the overall average temperature is 23.1 C. The annual precipitation is 430.1 mm, and the rainiest months are July and August.
 There are occasional frosts from December to March.

 Vegetation

 The vegetation is of mesquite and subtropical desert species.

 Communications

 A paved federal highway crosses the municipality from west to east.

 History

 Ures is one of the oldest cities of the state of Sonora.
 It was first reported by Cabeza de Vaca on his overland trek from Galveston in the 1530s and was called by him "Corazones", or "Village of Hearts".
 Coronado stopped there in the course of his 1540 expedition.
-It was founded in 1644 as a mission by the Jesuit missionary Francisco París, and was known as San Miguel de Ures until 1665.
+A mission was founded there in 1644 by the Jesuit missionary Francisco París, and was known as San Miguel de Ures until 1665.
 In 1823 Ures became the capital of Sonora, but was replaced the following year when Sonora was merged into Occidente State.

 At the end of 1838, Ures became a city; and was the capital of Sonora from 1838 to 1842, and again from 1847 to 1879.
 Afterwards, it became the seat of a district.